danramteke/Swish1Password/README.md

 # Swish 1Password
 SwishKit plugin of 1Password CLI.
-Requires version 2 of the 1Password CLI.
-Download it here: https://1password.com/downloads/command-line/
+Requires version 2 of the 1Password CLI, available from https://1password.com/downloads/command-line/

+Swish is a tool for running command line tools from Swift programs.
+Find out more about Swish from https://github.com/danramteke/swish

 ## Example